yakavetsiv/ac-bo-hackathon.github.io/index.md

 {% if event_status != "over" %}

-With the emergence of new [Bayesian optimization](https://chat.openai.com/share/ac610758-2ac8-4b38-8dd5-25e6c46ad2a6) tools applied or geared towards the physical sciences, it is important to understand their strengths and weaknesses relative to the state of the art.
+With the emergence of new [Bayesian optimization tools for the physical sciences](https://chat.openai.com/share/ac610758-2ac8-4b38-8dd5-25e6c46ad2a6), it is important to understand their strengths and weaknesses relative to the state of the art.
 In this hackathon, we will put these tools to the test!
 Scientists from the Acceleration Consortium @ University of Toronto and Merck KGaA are hosting a 2-day hackathon on
 {{ site.event_date }}, open to researchers, to select or develop Bayesian optimization algorithms and apply them to benchmarking tasks.
 After the hackathon, results will be collated and presented in a scholarly article.[<sup>(?)</sup>][faq]{:title="What is required for me to participate in the scholarly article?"} Come join us to explore, collaborate, innovate, and contribute to the advancement of Bayesian optimization for the physical sciences.

 Researchers can sign up to [topics ranging from]({{ site.baseurl }}{% link projects.md %})